Stoney Creek Program Guide

 Construction Techniques - PlumbingE107Visit the plumbing lab and see a demonstration on different plumbing tools and techniques.

-Electrician - Construction and Maintenance (309A)B101, C101, G201Explore the lab and ask questions about this apprenticeship program.
+Electrician - Construction and Maintenance (309A)B101, C101, G101, A143Explore the lab and ask questions about this apprenticeship program.
 Learn about the required in-class training for the Electrician Construction & Maintenance trade.

-Electrical Engineering Technician - PowerB101Meet faculty from the program and see the lab.
+Electrical Engineering Technician - PowerB101, A143Meet faculty from the program and see the lab.
 Learn about opportunities in both light and heavy industry.
+This program also includes the Level 1, 2, 3 and 4 in-school curriculum for 309A Electrician – Construction and Maintenance and 442A Industrial Electrician apprenticeship.
+When you graduate this can provide a pathway to an exciting apprenticeship opportunity.

 Elevating Devices Mechanic (636E)G103 AGet your questions answered about the Elevating Devices Mechanic apprenticeship program.
 Learn about the required in-class training and see the lab space.

-General Carpenter (403A)E108Considering the General Carpenter trade?
-Explore the lab and get to know the faculty.
+General Carpenter (403A)E108, E109Considering the General Carpenter trade?
+Explore the labs and get to know the faculty.

 Heating, Refrigeration and Air